anayebi/keras-extra/README.md

 Aran Nayebi, 2016

 anayebi@stanford.edu

-For versions of these layers that are compatible with earlier versions of Keras, feel free to check out the following prior commits:

-b4dc512 will work with Keras v.
-0.2.0

-fb135ee will work with Keras v.
-0.1.0

 # Installation Instructions
 If you already have Keras installed, for this to work on your current installation, please do the following: